celluloid/reel/README.md

 *NOTE: these examples are for the Reel 0.4.0.pre2 API*

-Reel also provides a "bare metal" API which was used in the benchmarks above.
-Here are some examples:
+Reel aims to provide a "bare metal" API that other frameworks (such as Rack and Webmachine) can leverage.
+This API can also be nice in performance critical applications.

 ### Block Form